 Hunkering in the shadow of the viaduct on the west side of the 400 block of South Summit Avenue (still called “Hill Street” on this 1910 map) were seven small wooden houses—six of them shotgun houses.

 The 1911 city directory lists the occupants of the seven houses.
-Fort Worth city directories identified African Americans by a “(c)” for “colored” into the 1920s.
+Fort Worth city directories identified African Americans by race (a “c” for “colored”) into the 1920s.

-The black residents of the shotgun houses of Quality Hill lived with white millionaires to the north and south of them.
-Five hundred feet to the north, for example, was the fine home of Richard Vickery, who developed Glenwood and for whom the street is named.
+The African-American residents of the shotgun houses of Quality Hill lived with white millionaires to the north and south of them.
+Five hundred feet to the north, for example, was the fine home of Richard Vickery, who developed Glenwood and for whom the boulevard is named.
 Five hundred feet to the south was the mansion of cattleman Christopher Augustus O’Keefe, who also built the Blackstone Hotel.

-The “have-not”s, for their part, living at ground level beside the elevated viaduct, probably traveled north on foot across the railroad tracks unless they could afford the fare for the streetcar that crossed on the viaduct.
+The “have-not”s, for their part, living at ground level beside the elevated viaduct, probably traveled north on foot across the railroad tracks.

 The 1911 city directory lists occupations only for the male occupants of the shotgun houses: three porters, two laborers, a railroad worker, and a fireman for an ice and fuel company.
 No occupation is listed for the women, but see 1910 census below.